pknell/cloud-formation-daily-test/blog.md

 data "aws_region" "current" {}
 ```
-This provider configuration provides the region, which is required when using Terraform with AWS.
+This provider specifies the region, which is required when using Terraform with AWS.
-If the provider was omitted, Terraform will prompt you to enter the region.
+If the region was omitted, Terraform will prompt for it (similar to the prompt for the ssh_key_name).
 The aws_caller_identity and aws_region data sources are used later in the template when we need to reference
 the current region and account ID.